 - Tax deductions under Section 80CCG of the Income Tax Act are can be availed only by first-time investors in the equity market and only one time.

 - The investor’s gross total income for the relevant assessment year should not exceed Rs.
 12 lacs.

 - The investment should be made in stocks listed on BSE 100 or CNX 100.
 Mutual funds also qualify for deduction under this section.

 Key Points of RGESS

 - The maximum investment under this scheme is limited to Rs 50,000, with a deduction of 50% available to investors.
 For example, you invested Rs 50,000 first time in an equity scheme.
-Now, you are eligible for tax deduction of 50% your investment which is Rs 25000.
+Now, you are eligible for a tax deduction of 50% your investment which is Rs 25000.

 - The return is not fixed or guaranteed as the investment is made in equity and mutual funds.

 - The lock-in period is 3 years.
-The first year is fixed lock-in and the second & third year is flexible lock-in period.
+The first year is fixed lock-in and the second & third year is the flexible lock-in period.